Szpadel/chrome-headless-render-pdf/README.md

-# This tool require Google Chrome installed in version min 59 to work!
+This tool require Google Chrome installed in version >59 to work, but latest version is recommended.

 # Usage:
 ```